OpenStackOnRaPi/ostackinstall/README.md

 Actually, this is similar to the example from file `init-runonce.2025.1.cirros` combined with the use of VLAN tag as in the dedicated provider network example described above.
 In the example below, we use VLAN 102 for that.

-> [!Note]
-> Note that for this network (`public2` below) to becone truly `external` it would be necessary to extend it to the Linksys router.
-However, Linksys has limited functionality regarding 802.1Q and it accepts only untagged frames on its LAN ports.
-As we already use untagged frames (VLAN1) cluster wide for the flat provider network and the management network of our OpenStack, we can not convert VLAN102 frames in TP-Link into VLAN1 frames on its WAN port (port 5, on the Linksys side).
-This is the reason why in our case the created tagged provider network will not reach the Linksys router and will remain "internal".
-That means it will only allow for communication between instances inside the OpenStack cluster (unless we connect it to appropriately configured Neutron router attached to "truly" external network).
-Nonetheless, this network still will be able to provide floating IP addresses and so VMs of different tenants will be able to reach each other if they connect to it.
-Thus, this example can be regarded as yet another approach to defining comunication policies in an OpenStack cluster.
-And the truly `external` network in our specific OpenStack environment (given known limitations of Linksys) will remain `flat`.
->
-> Concluding, in our specific case (taking into account the mentioned limitations), the resulting provider network differs from the network created in the previous section in that now there is no DHCP server in the network and IP addresses must be manually assigned to the VMs as floating IP addresses, and the communication can span all tenants in the cluster instead of only one tenant.
-Both networks are similar in that they are tagged provider networks and in current form are secure by disabling destinations outside the cluster (enabling such a communication would require additional configurations to be performed by the administrator).

 ```
 # create VLAN based (external) provider network
 openstack network create --share --external --provider-physical-network physnet1 \